MaxKare Magnetic Rower Review

 MaxKare commented there is a 1-Year “Free” Warranty on this rower in the comment section of Amazon.

-Another user said there is no mention of the warranty in the manual.
+Another user said that there is no mention of the warranty in the manual.

 MaxKare Magnetic Rower Price

-As my review shows, the MaxKare Magnetic Rowing Machine is a great budget magnetic rower option.
+As you can see, the MaxKare Magnetic Rowing Machine is a good budget magnetic rower.

-Is has good build quality, strong resistance, and a comfortable stroke.
+It has a decent build quality, strong resistance, and a comfortable stroke.
 There are some minor downsides like quality control, basic monitor, and vagueness around the warranty.

 There are also some other great low-cost magnetic rower options.
 The best alternative comes from Sunny Health & Fitness.
 The longtime bestseller has been the Sunny Health & Fitness SF-RW5515.
 Check out my full review here.